The Walking Dead (TV series): Release

-Scenes from the pilot were screened July 23, 2010, as part of the San Diego Comic-Con in 2010.
+Scenes from the pilot were screened July 23, 2010, as part of San Diego Comic-Con in 2010.
 It premiered on AMC on October 31, 2010, and premiered internationally on Fox International Channels during the first week of November.
 Almost two weeks before the official premiere on AMC, the pilot episode leaked online.

 International broadcast rights for the series were sold and announced on June 14, 2010.
 The series airs on Fox International Channels in 126 countries in 33 languages.
 The fifth season debuted its first part on October 13, 2014.
 The second part premiered on February 9, 2015.
 On May 20, 2021, it was announced, following the closure of the Fox channel in the UK and Ireland, that the eleventh and final season would instead be released on the Star hub on Disney+ the day after episodes air in the United States.